deephacks/confit/readme.md

 ### Define

-Configurable classes are annotated with the @Config annotation and all fields are configurable as long they are not final or static.
-All basic Java object data types are supported, including List fields of these types.
+Configurable classes are annotated with the @Config annotation and all fields will treated as configurable as long they are not final or static.
+All basic Java object data types and all enums are supported, including List fields of these types.

-A is a singleton instance, meaning, there can be only one configuration of this class.
+Class A is a singleton, which means that there can be only one instance of this class.

 ```java
     @Config(name = "A")